 Open Practices.
-A sufficient number of uniformed security personnel should be available to check credentials for those requiring access to the courts.
+Sufficient uniformed security personnel should be available to check credentials for those requiring access to the courts.

 Threats.
 In the event a threat is received and time permits, the games committee should meet to discuss the potential problem; a decision would be made to implement the host institution/sponsoring agency's or facility's predetermined plan; make announcements, if necessary, and implement plans.